 In October of 2019, my diagnosis of hEDS finally came.
 If I could help a person realize what’s really wrong with them is a form of EDS, well, I could save their life.
 My diagnosis saved mine.

-What is the trickiest thing about managing multiple health conditions [such as Hypermobile Ehlers-Danlos syndromes] and what is your biggest support or source of comfort?
+What is the trickiest thing about managing multiple health conditions and what is your biggest support or source of comfort?

 The hardest thing for me, at the moment, is not being able to drive and having to rely on others to take me to the doctor.
 I’m currently not cleared to drive due to my sporadic blood pressure changes and tachycardia.